Bulbul tarang

+Taishogoto, probably first imported into India in the 1930s, which has caught on both in India and Pakistan and become a legitimate instrument, now called Bulbul Tarang (the nightingale's cascading voice) or Indian Banjo.

 Tuning

 The melody strings are commonly tuned to the same note, or in octaves, while the drone strings are tuned to the 1st and 5th of the melody strings.
 Tuned in this manner, the instrument is uni-tonic, or not used to modulate to different keys because the fine melismatic music of India is more concerned with expressing subtle, microtonal pitch increments in a music-theoretic system radically different from Western, predominantly harmonic music; so that modulation to different keys is not considered so important.
 The melody strings may be tuned to different pitches if desired, however, rendering it multi-tonic, but more difficult to play.
 The bulbul tarang is most commonly played as accompaniment to singing.
 Similar to the Autoharp, a chord can be selected when a key is depressed, and the strings are often bowed or strummed with a pick.

 Related instruments

 The Indian version is sometimes known as the "Indian banjo" or "Japan banjo", due to its descent from the taishokoto; similar instruments in Germany and Austria are known as akkordolia, and in Pakistan as benju.
 In the Maldives it is known as a kottafoshi, and as medolin (pronounced "mendolin" after the mandolin) in the Fijian Indian diaspora.

 A more complicated and electrified version is known as the shahi baaja.